microsoft/FluidFramework/.changeset/every-bikes-yawn.md

 ---
-"@fluid-experimental/property-shared-tree-interop": minor
-"@fluidframework/test-runtime-utils": minor
 "@fluid-experimental/tree2": minor
 ---

-Rename TreeSchema to TreeNodeSchema
+tree2: Rename TreeSchema

+The following APIs have been renamed:

+- `TreeSchema` is now `TreeNodeSchema`